 From the beginning, we’ve believed that people matter in analytics.
-Understanding each user’s behavior allows you to individualize the experience and sets the foundation for true personalization.
+Understanding each customer's behavior allows users to individualize the experience and sets the foundation for true personalization.

-Woopra’s Profiles deliver a full behavioral history for each user that's tied to visitor data such as their name, email address, account size and any other profile attributes you choose to include.
+Woopra’s Profiles deliver a full behavioral history for each customer that's tied to visitor data such as their name, email address, account size and any other profile attributes the user chooses to include.

 Woopra tracks both anonymous and identified visitors.
 Identified visitors are tracked by their email address and anonymous visitors are tracked by cookies.

 Once an anonymous visitor is identified (by providing their email address through a form, signing up, making their first purchase, etc.), Woopra aggregates all previous anonymous activity into a single customer profile.

 To avoid duplicate profiles in Woopra, users should identify visitors whenever they provide an email address.
 To do so, set up tracking to automatically identify visitors by email address using Custom Visitor Data (https://docs.woopra.com/v3.0/docs/custom-actions-and-visitor-data).